SoftUni-Internal/interactive-content/EN/05-Workshop-MongoDB-And-Mongoose/00-project-setup.md

 "Cubicle" is a place, where you can browse some of the most popular Rubik cubes in the world and add some new cubes that you have discovered.

-U can download the resources for this workshop from [here](https://mega.nz/file/yZZxWCRZ#qtrqKxoR13XEWX4Cyttr-nUQVH13aviswK6QoTki4hA)
+You can download the resources for this workshop from [here](https://mega.nz/file/yZZxWCRZ#qtrqKxoR13XEWX4Cyttr-nUQVH13aviswK6QoTki4hA)

 # Main Task